MechanicalRock/mechanicalrock.github.io/_posts/2019-12-25-technical-debt.md

 image:
 ---

+Basic structure
+->
+Establish that technical debt is a problem and what it's effects are Explain that technical debt is difficult to address Explain that addressing technical debt is an issue of trust Explain that all debt is trust and value -> Find a way to value technical debt Link technical debt and heavy maintenance - KPI's accepted to affect business performance $$$ Discuss finding KPI's in the DORA report, and their link to technical debt/performance $$$ Exploration of ways to address technical debt (some of which are mentioned in the DORA report)

+other:

+Move last two paragraphs earlier (bad debt/good debt and tech debt is useful to talk about) Rewrite specialization paragraph -> divide and conquer + loose coupling Fix inconsistance voice - I vs We

+Goals
+- Explain personal frustration with technical debt
+- Explain management frustration with technical debt
+- Find better ways to communicate the effects of technical debt
+- Find ways to manage technical debt

 > Debt . . . . that peculiar nexus where money, narrative or story, and religious belief intersect, often with explosive force. - Margaret Atwood

 Technical debt is an infamous subject in software development.
 The common understanding is that we accrue it by some series of faustian pacts; short-cuts are taken in order to deliver a feature sooner, with the underlying assumption that additional features will take longer to complete.
 A development team that continues to accrue technical debt will eventually find time taken to deliver the next feature will begin to approach infinity.
 In defiance of what is an obvious problem to the average developer, business stakeholders are often loathe to address it.
 Technical debt is unyielding to measure and containment due to it being a vague concept.
 If developers wish relief from technical debt, a better way must be found to describe the cost in real terms.

 There is a long list of potential consequences for allowing the unfettered accrual of technical debt.
 A reduction in the ability to deliver features (usually referred to as 'velocity') is chief among them.
 Knowing the consequences of even the smallest revision to the system is difficult.
 Minor changes accord ample opportunity to observe the butterfly effect.
-At the core of this is understanding.
+The engineer that coined the term technical debt, Ward Cunningham (*), explains that the core of technical debt is understanding.
 A lack of understanding has consequences beyond knowing how to safely modify the system.
 It handicaps our ability to prevent outages.
 When those outages occur (and they will), our ignorance will frustrate any attempts at triage.

 > i have a theory, which is that we struggle to get the time allocated to pay down technical debt (or improve deploys, etc) because to biz types we basically sound like the underpants gnomes. step 1 ... pay down technical debt. step 2 ... step 3 ..
 PROFIT - Charity Majors, CTO @ Honeycomb.io